-(a) the type and extent of drilling including the procedures followed and a summary and interpretation of all relevant results;

-- (b) any drilling, sampling, or recovery factors that could materially impact the accuracy and reliability of the results; - (c) for a property other than an advanced property - (i) the location, azimuth, and dip of any drill hole, and the depth of the relevant sample intervals; - (ii) the relationship between the sample length and the true thickness of the mineralization, if known, and if the orientation of the mineralization is unknown, state this; and - (iii) the results of any significantly higher grade intervals within a lower grade intersection
+- (a) the type and extent of drilling, including the procedures followed and a summary and interpretation of all relevant results; - (b) any drilling, sampling or recovery factors that could materially impact the accuracy and reliability of the results; - (c) for a property other than an advanced property - (i) the location, azimuth and dip of any drill hole, and the depth of the relevant sample intervals; - (ii) the relationship between the sample length and the true thickness of the mineralization, if known, and if the orientation of the mineralization is unknown, state this; and - (iii) the results of any significantly higher grade intervals within a lower grade intersection.

-INSTRUCTION: For properties with mineral resource estimates, the qualified person may meet the requirements under Item 10 (c) by providing a drill plan and representative examples of drill sections through the mineral deposit.
+- (1) For properties with mineral resource estimates, the qualified person may meet the requirements under Item 10 (c) by providing a drill plan and representative examples of drill sections through the mineral deposit. - (2) If drill results from previous operators are included, clearly identify the results of drilling conducted by or on behalf of the issuer.

-Item 11: Sample Preparation, Analyses, and Security - Describe
+Item 11: Sample Preparation, Analyses and Security - Describe

-- (a) sample preparation methods and quality control measures employed before dispatch of samples to an analytical or testing laboratory, the method or process of sample splitting and reduction, and the security measures taken to ensure the validity and integrity of samples taken; - (b) relevant information regarding sample preparation, assaying and analytical procedures used, the name and location of the analytical or testing laboratories, the relationship of the laboratory to the issuer, and whether the laboratories are certified by any standards association and the particulars of any certification; - (c) a summary of the nature, extent, and results of quality control procedures employed and quality assurance actions taken or recommended to provide adequate confidence in the data collection and estimation process; and - (d) the author's opinion on the adequacy of sample preparation, security, and analytical procedures.
+- (a) sample preparation methods and quality control measures employed before dispatch of samples to an analytical or testing laboratory, the method or process of sample splitting and reduction, and the security measures taken to ensure the validity and integrity of samples taken; - (b) relevant information regarding sample preparation, assaying and analytical procedures used, the name and location of the analytical or testing laboratories, the relationship of the laboratory to the issuer, and whether the laboratories are certified by any standards association and the particulars of any certification; - (c) a summary of the nature, extent, and results of quality control procedures employed and quality assurance actions taken or recommended to provide adequate confidence in the data collection and processing; and - (d) the author's opinion on the adequacy of sample preparation, security, and analytical procedures.

-Item 12: Data Verification - Describe the steps taken by the qualified person to verify the data being reported on, including

-- (a) the data verification procedures applied by the qualified person; - (b) any limitations on or failure to conduct such verification, and the reasons for any such limitations or failure; and - (c) the qualified person's opinion on the adequacy of the data for the purposes used in the technical report.
+- Item 12: Data Verification Describe the steps taken by the qualified person to verify the data in the technical report, including - (a) the data verification procedures applied by the qualified person; - (b) any limitations on or failure to conduct such verification, and the reasons for any such limitations or failure; and - (c) the qualified person's opinion on the adequacy of the data for the purposes used in the technical report.

-- Item 13: Mineral Processing and Metallurgical Testing If mineral processing or metallurgical testing analyses have been carried out, discuss - (a) the nature and extent of the testing and analytical procedures, and provide a summary of the relevant results; - (b) the basis for any assumptions or predictions regarding recovery estimates; - (c) to the extent known, the degree to which the test samples are representative of the various types and styles of mineralization and the mineral deposit as a whole; and - (d) to the extent known, any processing factors or deleterious elements that could have a significant effect on potential economic extraction.
+Item 13: Mineral Processing and Metallurgical Testing - If mineral processing or metallurgical testing analyses have been carried out, discuss

+- (a) the nature and extent of the testing and analytical procedures, and provide a summary of the relevant results; - (b) the basis for any assumptions or predictions regarding recovery estimates; - (c) to the extent known, the degree to which the test samples are representative of the various types and styles of mineralization and the mineral deposit as a whole; and - (d) to the extent known, any processing factors or deleterious elements that could have a significant effect on potential economic extraction.